onedata/onedatafilerestclient/README.md

 ### Create file or directory

-Creates a file at path specified in the URL, relative to the base directory given in the id parameter (see the parameter description for details).
-If the parent path does not exist and create_parents flag is set to true, the operation will attempt to create intermediate parent directories.

-If the file already exists, the operation fails with an error.
+Creates a file at path specified by `file_path` argument.
+Additionally it accepts the following optional keyword arguments:

-The file type can be one of:
+- `file_type` - The file type to create, it can be one of:
   - `REG` - regular file
   - `DIR` - directory
   - `LNK` - hard link
   - `SYMLNK` - symbolic link
+- `create_parents` - If the parent path does not exist and  argument is set to true, the operation will attempt to create intermediate parent directories.
+- `mode` - integer argument can be passed to specify POSIX permissions for the file, (e.g. `0665`).

+If the file already exists, the operation fails with an error.

 ```python
 >>> client.create_file('MyData', file_path='dir3', file_type='DIR')